Team-Reput/RePut-Agent/README.md

 Jeremy – RePut ESG & Supply-Chain Assistant

-A lightweight local RAG-based chatbot for RePut using Gemini + Gradio
+A lightweight local RAG-based chatbot for RePut using Anthropic Sonnet 3.5 + Amazon Titan.

 Jeremy is an AI chatbot that answers questions about RePut, sustainability, traceability, circularity, and ESG data by reading real RePut PDF documents.
 It uses a custom-built Retrieval-Augmented Generation (RAG) backend with Gemini embeddings and a Gradio chat UI.